mynguyen94/AssigmentSubmission/Project Requirement.md

 + The system shall check if entered username is already existed.
 The system shall keep asking the users to enter a username until the name is available.
 Then, the system shall add the users' personal information into database.

 #### Reset
-+ The users shall be able to reset password or username when they forget it.
++ The users shall be able to reset password when they forget it.
 + The system will send a verification code via the user's email.
-+ The users must check the provided email for verification code, and then enter the code to the verification code box to reset username or password.
++ The users must check the provided email for verification code, and then enter the code to the verification code box to reset password.
 Users must request for a new code if they do not see it.
 + The system shall verify the code.
 If the code is correct, the system will update the database after the users finish submitting new information.

 #### Create a channel